Uber loses licence to operate in London

-Transport for London, the British capital's transport regulator, refused to renew Uber's private hire licence on Friday.
+Transport for London, the British capital's transport regulator, refused to renew Uber's private hire license on Friday.

-Uber currently holds a licence to operate in the city, but it will expire on 30 September.
-TfL holds private hire regulators to high standards in order to ensure passenger safety, and without a licence, companies are not allowed to operate.
+Uber currently holds a license to operate in the city, but it will expire on Sept.
+30. TfL holds private hire regulators to high standards in order to ensure passenger safety, and companies are not allowed to operate if not awarded a license.

 - Uber's approach to reporting serious criminal offences.